ShadowOfHumanity/Learning-Ai/PhaseOne/Docs/Foundations.md

 my words:
 Training is just optimization because you adjust its weights, the parameters so that the information needed and the loss would be more accurate, and minamized.

+> A neuron is a computational unit that: Takes input (x values), Computes a weighted sum (Linear Regression), and applies an activation function (like sigmoid function)